Driver Ed

 Will I have the same instructor for every lesson?

-This depends on the location, at some locations there will be a few different driving instructors.
+This depends on the location.
+At some locations, there will be a few different driving instructors.
 Students are scheduled randomly with instructors.

 Do you offer home pick-up and drop-off?